Windows 10: Release date, price, and everything you need to know

 When will Windows 10 release and for how much?

-Announced during its Windows 10 media briefing, the free upgrade will be available to all of those customers - 200 million using Windows 8.1 alone - for an entire year after its official release date.
+Announced during its Windows 10 media briefing, the free upgrade will be available to all of those customers - 200 million using Windows 8.1 alone - for an entire year after its official release.

-Instead, Windows 10 is scaleable and will form the system software of all the devices under Microsoft's banner.
+Instead, Windows 10 is scaleable system software that will form to all the devices under Microsoft's banner.
 That includes laptops, tablets and desktop computers, naturally, but also Xbox One, smartphones and wearables.

 The company also held an event at the beginning of 2015 that showed off additional features and expanded on those previously revealed.
 Here are some of them...